 - Difficulty detecting the source or direction of a sound.

 What are the specific conditions that fall into the sensorineural category?

-Presbycusis – also known as age-related hearing loss, this the most common cause of hearing loss.
-The hair cells within the inner naturally degrade over time, typically from the age of 40 onwards; 40% of over-50s experience some hearing loss.
+Presbycusis – also known as age-related hearing loss, which is the most common cause of hearing loss.
+The hair cells within the inner ear naturally degrade over time, typically from the age of 40 onwards; 40% of over-50s experience some hearing loss.
 By 80, many people face significant hearing loss.